 The book covers two dozen diagnoses and prescriptions for short and long necks, narrow and broad shoulder, chests, arms, waists, fannies, thighs, legs, tummies and even feet.

 This is almost the perfect companion book to Mary Lou Andres' Ready to Wear.

 Andres writes that we must try on every outfit in our closet - in a three-way mirror - to see what looks best.
 Raes focuses on the guidelines for making decisions about what works.

-Photos reveal how colors that are too bold can wash out the appearance of a woman with low intensity, lighter features or darker features that are low intensity because they are too similar.
+A fascinating part of Style Rx explains there are four elements that create "Balance and Harmony: intensity, texture, movement and necklines."Intensity is the quality of our skin tone, hair color, and eye color.
+Photos reveal how colors that are too bold can wash out the appearance of a woman with low intensity, lighter features. or darker features that are low intensity because they are too similar.

 I thought that the dark suit and white shirt was more flattering on a dark-haired, African-American female than a suit and lighter, grayed-out suit and blouse.